correctexam/documentation/docs/source/user.md

 ## What happens if my template has an odd number of pages (*e.g.* 3 pages) and the scan of the student sheets is a multiple of 2 (*e.g.* 4 page per student)

 For the moment, it is not managed correctly at the moment of the alignment.
-It will be necessary to remove the blank pages from the student scans beforehand with pdf manipulation tools like [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) or [pdfarranger](https://github.com/pdfarranger/pdfarranger).
+It will be necessary to remove the blank pages from the student scans beforehand with pdf manipulation tools like [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) or [pdfarranger](https://github.com/pdfarranger/pdfarranger) or [Stirling-PDF](https://github.com/Frooodle/Stirling-PDF).

 ## How do I scan students' sheets?